DEFRA/water-abstraction-team/jobs/import.md

 It uses the NALD data to populate and update `permit.licence` and `crm.document_header`.
 It populates the `returns.return_cycles` and `returns.returns` tables.

 > There is an option in the config; `overwriteReturns`.
 It is hard coded as `false` but it appears that if it is `true` it forces the import to not only recreate the return and return cycles data but it will also import existing submissions data (`returns.versions` and `returns.lines`).

+### Tracker

+- **request** N/A
+- **schedule** 10:00 Monday to Friday

+It queries `water_import.job` for any failed 'jobs'.
+If there are any it generates an email sent via [Notify](https://www.notifications.service.gov.uk/) to the Product Owner and Delivery Manager.
+There always seems to be a few failed jobs so the PO and DM look for any jobs that aren't normally listed or a spike in the numbers.
+If they find any they will typically ask the team to investigate further.